Running in alternate directions

 Hedge funds

-Pooled investment funds that trade relatively liquid assets and can be used as a diversification tool.
+Pooled investment funds that trade relatively liquid assets and can be used as a diversification tool, such as macro, event-driven, long short equity and multi-strategy.
 The investment strategies can vary but typically seek to produce return while mitigating downside risk.

 Building structure